-Information regarding the abundance, spatial distribution, body condition, growth, and diversity of fish species in the MCR was collected for 10 years prior to the flow regime change and for 9 years since the flow regime change.
-These data were analyzed using hierarchical Bayesian methods as a robust and defensible way to assess trends over time and space, and the effects of the flow regime change on fish populations.
-Several fish population variables changed in years following the flow regime but because of the observational design of the study, it is difficult to determine whether the change in flow regime caused these changes or merely coincided with them.
+Information regarding the abundance and diversity of fish species in the MCR was collected for 10 years prior to the flow regime change and for 9 years after the flow regime change.
+These data were analyzed using hierarchical Bayesian methods as a robust and defensible way to assess trends over time and the effects of the flow regime change on fish populations.
+The estimated abundance of several fish species changed in years following the flow regime change but because of the observational design of the study, it was difficult to determine whether the change in flow regime caused these changes or merely coincided with them.